-Dr Birte Vogel is Director of Teaching at the Humanitarian and Conflict Response Institute (HCRI) and a Lecturer in Humanitarianism, Peace and Conflict Studies.
+Dr Birte Vogel is Lecturer in Humanitarianism, Peace and Conflict Studies.
 She holds a PhD in Humanitarianism and Conflict Response from Manchester, an MLitt in Peace and Conflict Studies from the University of St Andrews (Scotland), as well as a Bachelor degree in Economics and Political Science from the University of Münster (Germany).
 She is Editor of the HCRI Policy Brief Series and was previously Assistant Editor of the Taylor and Francis journal Peacebuilding.

 Memberships of committees and professional bodies